KenHarlbar/alx-higher_level_programming/0x08-python-more_classes/README.md

 1. 1-rectangle.py - Write a class Rectangle that defines a rectangle by width and height

 2. 2-rectangle.py - Write a class Rectangle that defines a rectangle by width and height

+3. 3-rectangle.py - Write a class Rectangle that defines a rectangle by width and height